Are you craving cheesecake but don't want to use the oven in the summer heat? This No-Bake Lemon Cheesecake recipe is for you.

 For the topping (optional)

 - Combine butter, confectioners's sugar and lemon juice in a large bowl.
-Beat with an electric mixer until smooth, adding whipping cream 1 tbsp at a time until desired consistency is achieved.
+Beat with an electric mixer until smooth, adding whipping cream 1 tablespoon at a time until desired consistency is achieved.

 - Pipe frosting onto cheesecakes.